aadishv/aadishv.dev/src/content/posts/llm-1.md

 - I made Claude port my old code to this codebase.
 I had an old version of Dotlist which I published as a tool on my website; it was a tiny React app which saved to localstorage.
 For the initial prompt, I just had Claude port the entire app (only ~600 LOC of TypeScript) to our new Convex + Vite foundation.
 The key idea of this is that I already understood the code, having worked on the old app for a while, so there is a very low chance of having any garbage code show up in the process.
 This already had the vast majority of features I needed.
 - I tuned microinteractions myself.
 If I didn't like a font choice or animation speed, I looked at the Tailwind classes and changed them.
 This is important to build up knowledge of what goes where in the codebase.
 - When I wanted to update a feature, I always asked Claude to do it.
 I'd review the code and test it out.
 If a specific part had a problem, I'd ask Claude to "simplify" and remove that part, then rewrite it myself.

-<aside>For reference, at the time of writing, Dotlist had 1,000 lines of (purportedly non-vibe coded) backend code and 2,500 lines of vibe coded frontend code.</aside>
 In conclusion, vibe coding is good.
 Until it's not.
 I still think the biggest advantage of vibe coding is to get an idea out super quickly -- PMs can vibe code a prototype of certain functionality instead of trying to describe it to engineers, etc. The issues start emerging when using vibe coding to actually write the majority of a production grade application.

 If you're looking for a simple todo app, check out Dotlist!
 It is still a great choice even if it's vibe coded and the team is working hard to fix our issues with the AI-generated base.

+[^dotlite]: I now have made and use <a href="https://dotlist-lite.vercel.app/">Dotlist Lite</a> for managing all of my todos and haven't ran into a single issue yet.
+Features like live sync and the (in my opinion :D) beautiful themes make me truly enjoy the experience, even if it doesn't have some of the sparkly features of the regular Dotlist.

+[^loc]: For reference, at the time of writing, Dotlist had 1,000 lines of (purportedly non-vibe coded) backend code and 2,500 lines of vibe coded frontend code.